jcocchi/CognitiveServicesDemo/node/cogServ/README.md

 > Note: From here on, all file paths are relative to `[YOUR INSTALL LOCATION]/CognitiveServicesDemo/node/cogServ/`

 ## Step 1 - Load environment variables
+1. Create a new file in the root directory of this node project called `.env`
+2. Start by copying the contents of the `.env.sample` file
+3. Paste the URL and the Prediction Key you got when you set up your custom vision model on the corresponding lines.
+You don't need to put the values in quotes or add any spaces after the `=`, simply paste your values as is.

+If you don't have keys yet, follow [these instructions](https://github.com/jcocchi/CognitiveServicesDemo/blob/master/node/cogServ/CustomVision.md) then come back to this step.

 ## Step 2 - Make the API call
 1. Uncomment `callAPI(url)` on line 11 of `controllers/results.js`